ValdezFOmar/.dotfiles/notes/installation-guide.md

 ## Post installation

-Refer to [README](../README.md) to see the instructions for adding all the additional software after sucesfully installing the system.
+Refer to [README](../README.md) to see the instructions for adding all the additional software after successfully installing the system.

 For internet connection, refer to [how to connect to WiFi with NetworkManager](./connect-wifi.md#using-networkmanager).